joergmlpts/nature-id/README.md

  97.6%     species Water Smartweed (Persicaria amphibia)
 ```

 These probabitities can guide the identification: define a threshold and as result report the taxon with the lowest probability that is larger or equal to this threshold.
 In this example for a threshold of 95% an identification to species *Persicaria amphibia* has been achieved.
 For a threshold of 99%, this is only an identification to order *Caryophyllales*.
-95% and 99% are unusually high; Seek, I think, uses a threshold of 70%.
+95% and 99% would be unusually high thresholds; Seek, I think, uses a threshold of 70%.

 ## Command-line Options